BestTimesToVisit.com Logo

 Shared Taxis (Service Taxis)

-These are the backbone of public transport in Damascus, essentially shared taxis that follow fixed routes between major squares and neighborhoods.
-They are incredibly frequent and a very affordable way to get around the city, especially if you're not in a hurry.
+These are the backbone of public transport in Damascus, essentially shared taxis that follow fixed routes between major points in the city.
+They are incredibly frequent and an economical way to get around, especially if you're not in a hurry.

 Private Taxis

-Available throughout the city, private taxis offer more comfort and direct routes, ideal for when you have luggage, are traveling with a group, or need to reach a specific, less accessible location.
-They are more expensive but offer convenience.
+Available throughout the city, private taxis offer more comfort and direct routes, ideal for when you have luggage or are traveling with a group.
+They are more expensive than shared taxis but still relatively affordable by international standards.

-Cost:Negotiate the fare before you start your journey.
-Expect to pay anywhere from 1,000 SYP to 5,000 SYP or more for longer trips within the city.
+Cost:Negotiate the fare *before* you get in.
+Expect to pay anywhere from 1,000 SYP to 5,000 SYP or more for longer journeys within the city.
+Apps like 'SyriGo' can provide estimated fares and booking, though availability can vary.

 Cost:Free!